Authentication & Authorization

 The important question to ask is, is the user allowed to do what they’re trying to do?

-When considering implementing an authorization system in Rails, there are two popular libraries.
+When implementing an authorization system in Rails, there a few choices to consider.

 bundle from the command line.